pwgbots/linny-r/README.md

 https://linny-r.info

-When you have downloaded the file (just `lp_solve` for macOS, `lp_solve.exe` for Windows), you must copy or move this file to the main Linny-R directory, as this is where Linny-R will look for it when it does not find Gurobi.
+When you have downloaded the file (just `lp_solve` for macOS, `lp_solve.exe` for Windows), you must copy or move this file to your `WORKING_DIRECTORY`, as this is where Linny-R will look for it when it does not find Gurobi.

 On a macOS machine, you must then make the file `lp_solve` executable.